longhorn/longhorn/docs/csi-config.md

 ### Common issues
 #### Failed to get arg root-dir: Cannot get kubelet root dir, no related proc for root-dir detection ...

-This error is due to Longhorn cannot find out where is the root dir setup for Kubelet, so the CSI plugin installation would fail.
+This error is due to Longhorn cannot find out where is the root dir setup for Kubelet, so the CSI plugin installation failed.

 User can override the root-dir detection by manually setting argument `kubelet-root-dir` here: https://github.com/rancher/longhorn/blob/master/deploy/longhorn.yaml#L329

-**How to find `root-dir`?**
+#### How to find `root-dir`?

 **For RancherOS/CoreOS**